Philip Levine (politician): Background

 Philip Levine was born in 1962 to a Jewish family in Boston, Massachusetts.
 They moved to South Florida when he was 10.
 He attended Attucks Middle School and Hollywood Hills High School in Hollywood, Florida.

 Levine headed north for college, graduating from the University of Michigan with a degree in Political Science.
 After college, he settled in Miami Beach, Florida.
 In addition to building a business career, he has been involved in many philanthropic and community organizations.

 In 2015, Levine completed an advanced leadership program at The Fletcher School of Law and Diplomacy at Tufts University.
 In 2018, he married Carolina Murciano.
 The marriage is his first and her second.
 Together, they have an infant son.

 Professional career

 In 1990, with $500 in capital, Levine launched Onboard Media in a studio apartment above the News Café on Ocean Drive.
-Conceived as a port-marketing program for the cruise industry, the company expanded to publish eighty-five in-stateroom magazines and to produce award-winning TV programming.
+Conceived as a port-marketing program for the cruise industry, the company expanded to publish eighty-five in-stateroom magazines and to produce TV programming.

 After growing Onboard Media into a multi-million-dollar company, Levine partnered with Berkshire Partners to acquire Starboard Cruise Services.
 The merger resulted in the world's largest cruise industry concessionaire.
-It was sold in 2000 to Louis Vuitton Moët Hennessy in 2000.
+It was sold to Louis Vuitton Moët Hennessy in 2000.

 Levine maintains a diverse portfolio of investments in startups, businesses, and real estate.
 He is also the CEO of Royal Media Partners, an exclusive partner of Royal Caribbean Cruises Ltd. Levine also hosts The Mayor, a regular radio show on Sirius XM that features discussions with elected officials and other figures on a variety of relevant topics.